Serpentine leafminer

 Life cycle

-Several generations may be produced during a year.
+Several generations may be produced in a year.
 Female flies pierce the leaf surface to lay eggs inside.
 Eggs hatch in 2–5 days depending on temperature and larvae mine the leaf tissue.
-The larvae of serpentine leafminer primarily feed on the leaf in which the eggs were laid.
+The larvae primarily feed on the leaf in which the eggs are laid.
 Larvae leave the plant to pupate.

 Impacts

-Serpentine leafminer damage reduces crop marketability and yield, resulting in economic losses to growers, particularly for leafy vegetables.
+Serpentine leafminer damage reduces crop yield and marketability, resulting in economic losses to growers, particularly for leafy vegetables.

 How it is spread

-The greatest risk of pest spread is by people moving infested plant material, soil or packaging.
+The greatest risk of pest spread is by people moving infested plant material, soil or associated packaging.

 Adult flies may also hitchhike in vehicles, machinery or aircraft.